apauley/apauley.github.io/_posts/2015-04-19-what-is-the-essence-of-quality-code.md

 > &ldquo;The cheapest, fastest, and most reliable components are those that aren't there.&rdquo;
 >
 > &mdash; <cite>Gordon Bell</cite>

-## Maintainability

-How easy is it to change parts of a system without having to touch other parts of the system?

-Has each concept been defined in [one authorative place](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), or do you suffer from [duplication](https://en.wikipedia.org/wiki/Duplicate_code) in code and config that forces you to make the same change in multiple places?

-Just as with reliability, [maintainability](https://en.wikipedia.org/wiki/Maintainability) depends on simplicity.

 ## Speed and Efficiency